Seneca-Scholars/SS-Status-C6/status.md

+*8/4/25
+From 9-10am I worked through the React Module on importing and exporting named and default components in React.
+I learned how to export/import multiple components from the same file, what a root component is, and what a root component file is.

 #8/1/25
 Hosted full Cohort meeting with Timothy focusing on Frontend, Backend, and Design, chalenges we forsee, and how we will maintain good communication and work ethic while away at school.